-Summer Season winter Season June 1-September 7, 2023 No winter angling.
-Daily bag limit is two trout, the weight (or combined the weight (or combined weight) of any fish retained cannot exceed 2.25 kg. cannot exceed 2.25 kg.
+Summer Season winter Season June 1-September 7, 2025 No winter angling.
+Daily bag limit is two trout, the weight (or combined weight) of any fish retained cannot exceed 2.25 kg.
 Trout greater than 58 centimetres must be released.
-Special trout management area includes: 10 Mile Lake and Round Lake (Northern Peninsula) and all tributaries flowing in and out of 10 Mile Lake and Round Lake and the St. Gen evieve River system.
+Special trout management area includes: 10 Mile Lake and Round Lake (Northern Peninsula) and all tributaries flowing in and out of 10 Mile Lake and Round Lake and the St. Genevieve River system.